Descanonge/tomate/doc/source/tutorial.rst

 of the 8-days averaging.
 We only want to retrieve the starting date, but must still specify that there is a second changing date.
 To discard that second part, we add the `dummy` flag to the end of the matchers.
-This is a useful trick to specify variations that are not associated with any coordinate value::
+This is useful to specify variations that are not associated with any coordinate value::

     pregex = ('%(dir)/%(prefix)_'